3.3 Super Cells!

 A. Plants and Animals

 To make humans with big superpowers we have to go real small because the way to change our powers starts with parts of our body too small to see.
 All of our traits – like if we have a widow’s peek or can roll our tongue – come from directions deep inside our bodies, directions that are too small to see.
-These directions are stored in our cells.
 To understand our ability to create super powers we have to all the way down to where our code is stored: our cells.

 Let’s review some basics about cells.
 If you already know all about cells, you can go faster through this section.